 The student is urged to consult with their Program Director concerning any problems or grievances that they might have during their training.
 The Program Director will attempt to remedy any problems or mediate disputes that occur.
 If the Program Director is unable to address the issue to the satisfaction of the student, the student may speak to the Dean at the Higher Education at National City.
 However, if the student is not satisfied with these attempts to mediate the dispute, Southwestern College has set up the Student Grievance Procedure.
 For information on this process, refer to the current Southwestern College catalog.

-Decisions made by the Southwestern College MLT Program can also be appealed using the NAACLS Complaint Procedure.
-Refer to the NAACLS website: www.naacls.org for information.
+Decisions made by the Southwestern College MLT Program can also be appealed using the NAACLS Complaint Procedure described below.
+The procedure is also found on the NAACLS website: www.naacls.org.